Agree with our rating?

 Low Complaint Volume

 There are currently over 20 negative Datalink Bankcard reviews online, some of which describe the company as a scam or a ripoff.
 Common themes among complainants include deceptive sales tactics, unprofessional hiring policies, account holds, nondisclosure of termination fees, misleading rate quotes, and unhelpful customer support.
-A handful of complaints online against the company appear to be the result of a personal agenda and are therefore without merit, but these have been discounted for the purposes of this review.
+A handful of Datalink Bankcard reviews online against the company appear to be the result of a personal agenda and are therefore without merit, but these have been discounted for the purposes of this review.
 A company representative has responded to the apparently false allegations made against the company, but there are no instances outside of the BBB in which legitimately frustrated merchants received a public response from Datalink.
 If you have your own Datalink Bankcard review to make, please do so below.

 Datalink Bankcard Lawsuits and Fines